By participating in dynamic and interactive modules, held by the most authoritative food sustainability experts, you will learn to:

 George Steinmetz è un fotografo americano che ha lavorato con il NY Times e il National Geographic per più di 30 anni. È specializzato in fotografie aeree e ha vinto tre premi del World Press Photo e il premio Environmental Vision di Pictures of the Year per il suo lavoro sull'agricoltura su larga scala.

-Jyotsna Puri (or Jo) is the Director of the Environment, Climate Gender, Youth, Nutrition and Social Inclusion Division (ECG) at IFAD.
-She leads the team that is responsible for evidence-informed advice on programme designs and implementation, contributing to resource mobilization, and supporting IFAD’s global remit in providing state-of the art policy advice related to these topics.
-ECG is also responsible for ensuring that IFADs programmes build in social, environmental and climate safeguards while ensuring that IFAD’s investments generate benefits in these areas.
+Jyotsna Puri (or Jo) is the Associate Vice-President - Strategy and Knowledge Department (SKD) at IFAD.
+She leads the organisations strategy work in IFAD’s key areas targeting agriculture, climate, gender, nutrition, youth and social inclusion.
+Puri provides the vision for evidence-informed advice on programme designs and implementation, contributing to resource mobilization, and supporting IFAD’s global remit in providing state-of the art policy advice related to these topics.

 Puri has worked previously at the Green Climate Fund, 3ie, UNEP, the World Bank and UNDP.
 She is also adjunct associate professor at Columbia University, New York where she was also a research scientist.
 She has published in many academic journals and written for newspapers and provided advice as a board member to several development organizations.